mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

 ### Keyword Arguments

 The number of possible keyword arguments to a single `into` call is increasing.
-We don't have a good mechanism to help users discover what are valid options.
-Docstrings are hard because the options depend pretty heavily on the other inputs.
+We don't have a good mechanism to help users discover the valid options for their situation.
+Docstrings are hard here because the options depend on the source and target inputs.
 For the moment we're solving this with [online documentation](http://into.readthedocs.org) for each complicated format but there is probably a better solution out there.